duoyuncloud/zsh-llm-cli-autocomplete-tool/README.md

 # Reload shell (plugin is automatically added to ~/.zshrc)
 source ~/.zshrc

+# Setup and train the LoRA model (one-time, takes a few minutes)
+ai-completion-setup

 # Start using AI completions
 # Type a command and press Tab to see grey preview, then Tab again to accept
-git comm[Tab]     # Shows grey preview, press Tab again to complete docker run[Tab]   # Personalized completion based on your history npm run[Tab]      # Smart predictions based on workflow
+git comm[Tab]     # Smart commit: generates commit message from git diff docker run[Tab]   # Personalized completion based on your history npm run[Tab]      # Smart predictions based on workflow
 ```

-The plugin automatically starts Ollama server (if not running) and loads the fine-tuned model (zsh-assistant).
+The plugin automatically starts Ollama server (if not running).
+You need to train the LoRA model first using `ai-completion-setup` (one-time setup).

 ## Installation